iaifi/iaifi.github.io/industry-day.md

 #### 2:15pm–3:45pm: Industry Partner Expo and Reception

-Participating industry partners will host booths.
+Participating industry partners will host tables at the expo.

 ## Industry Partners